PedrosWits/cool-course/README.md

 git subtree push --prefix dist origin gh-pages
 ```

 ### Continuous Integration

-If you want commits to master to automatically update **gh-pages** changes then continuous integration is the way to go.
+If you want commits to master to automatically update **gh-pages** then continuous integration is the way to go.

-I tried using **travis-ci**, but, in the end I went with **circle-ci** because it felt easier to customise (since we're using Ruby and Nodejs in the same build). `.circleci/config.yaml` provides a usable **circle-ci** config file that accomplishes this.
-You might want to tweak this to your likings, or try to do it on travis instead, using the same docker image.
+I tried using **travis-ci** and **circle-ci**.
+The latter felt easier to customise (since we're using Ruby and Nodejs in the same build), but I couldn't get it to work properly in the end as Chromium would break when running **reveal-md**.

 ### Finally